circleci/circleci-docs/jekyll/_cci2/bundling-config.md

 A single configuration may invoke a job many times.
 At configuration processing time during build ingestion, CircleCI will auto-generate names if none are provided.
 If you care about the name of the duplicate jobs, they can be explicitly named with the `name` key.

->NOTE: The user must explicitly name repeat jobs when a repeat job should be upstream of another job in a workflow (ie: if the job is used under the `requires` key of a job invocation in a workflow you will need to name it).
+**Note:** The user must explicitly name repeat jobs when a repeat job should be upstream of another job in a workflow (ie: if the job is used under the `requires` key of a job invocation in a workflow you will need to name it).

 ```yaml
 version: 2.1